pez-globo/pufferfish-software/firmware/ventilator-controller-stm32/README.md

 # ventilator-controller-stm32

-This is a STM32CubeIDE project of the embedded software which will run on the ventilator.
+This is a STM32CubeIDE project of the embedded software which will run on the Pufferfish ventilator.
 We are testing this with the NUCLEO-H743ZI2 microcontroller board.
+We are using STM32Cube IDE for all development.

 ## Reconfiguring Pins and Peripherals with STM32CubeMX

 Before you make any configuration changes to the microcontroller's pins or built-in peripherals using STM32CubeMX, you will need to rename the following files:

 - Rename `Core/Src/main.cpp` to `Core/Src/main.c`
 - Rename `Core/Src/stm32h7_it.cpp` to `Core/Src/stm32h7_it.c`

 Then you can make configuration changes and regenerate code using STM32CubeMX.
 Then you'll need to rename those files back in order to recompile the project:

 - Rename `Core/Src/main.c` to `Core/Src/main.cpp`
 - Rename `Core/Src/stm32h7_it.c` to `Core/Src/stm32h7_it.cpp`